 the space around the spinal nerves in the lower back.
 The medicine numbs the

-body below the point of injection, but the person may remain awake and may have
+body below and sometimes above the point of injection.
+The person may remain awake and may have

 some control of the numbed area.

-The skin where the needle will be inserted is first numbed with a
+The skin where a needle will be inserted is first numbed with a

 Medicine that makes the person sleepy also may be used by injecting it into a